First batch of drug dependents leaving treatment and rehab center at yearend

 Alpha Martin, DOH - Treatment and Rehabilitation Center - Bicutan, psychological service section chief, said the first batch of drug dependent who are expected to graduate after completing the six months program under the treatment model for residential facilities called as Intensive Treatment and Rehabilitation Program for Residential TRCs (INTREPRET) by September to October is composed of around 14 individuals.

-Martin said out of the more than 500 patients enrolled in the center, 45 of the drug dependents are participating in the ongoing pilot testing of INTERPRET.
+Martin said out of the more than 500 patients enrolled in the center, 45 of the drug dependents are participating in the ongoing pilot testing of INTREPRET.

 "More than 500 (in total for females), less than 100," she said.